3 reasons not to panic about decades-high inflation – KION546

 1. Core inflation.
 Annual core inflation, which strips out volatile food and energy prices, appears to have peaked in March.
 Federal Reserve officials are most concerned when there are signs inflation is broad-based, so this provides some hope the underlying situation is improving even as grocery and gas prices go haywire.

-Core inflation in the 12 months to June is expected to fall to 5.7% from 6% in May.
-It could continue to drop should consumer demand for goods continue to soften, as shoppers balk at high prices and redirect their income towards services like dining out.
+Core inflation in the 12 months to June edged down to 5.9% from 6% in May.
+It could keep dropping should consumer demand for goods continue to soften, as shoppers balk at high prices and redirect their income towards services like dining out.

 2. Oil prices.
 Concerns about whether the global economy could tip into a recession have dimmed expectations for fuel demand, helping relieve pressure on gasoline prices in the United States this month.
 The average price for a gallon of regular gas on Wednesday was $4.63, compared to $4.78 a week ago and $5.01 one month ago.